< Home

 Experienced lifeguards were found to use longer and more variable fixations than novice lifeguards (Vansteenkiste et al., 2021).
 Increased fixation duration is thought to increase the quality and quantity of data that informs decision-making and would be expected to lead to higher detection rates.
 Fixations were largely targeted at perceived higher-risk users within the visual field.

-Observers were reported by Page et al. (2011) to miss changes to scenes they are observing frequently.
-Of the lifeguards that fixated on the correct location in the final 3.5 seconds in both conditions, 40% (biased) and 42% (non-biased) did not detect the person disappearing.
+Page et al. (2011) reported that observers frequently miss changes to scenes they observe.
+Of the lifeguards who fixated on the correct location in the final 3.5 seconds in both conditions, 40% (biased) and 42% (non-biased) did not detect the person disappearing.

 Additional points